Shared World & Episodes

 Linking a Scene to Shared Context

-- Select a shared context file from the Available list by checking its checkbox
+- Select a shared context file from the list by clicking the checkbox.

-When a scene is linked to a shared context, you'll see:
+When a scene is linked to a shared context, you'll see the active context displayed in the "New Scene Section" at the top.

 Creating New Scenes with Shared Context